light-and-ray/sd-webui-yandere-inpaint-masked-content/Readme.md

 - set denoising to low.
 If you use 0, set sampler to Euler, or it will be crash.
 0 means almost original model output
 - be sure your resolution is good
 - use small brush size, in other way the model will generate white areas
+- If you need to remove white artifacts, reduce resolution in Settings -> Extra Inpaint or in extras tab if lama installed

 It works good for removing small objects/watermarks in anime arts.
 But for big areas and for photos [lama cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content) is better